-    Therefore, all in all, Shippo seems like a pretty solid solution worth trying out.
+Therefore, all in all, Shippo seems like a pretty solid shipping solution worth trying out.
 But then again, it also comes with its fair share of drawbacks, which we’ll be exploring shortly.

 Overall, you can think of ShipStation as an all-in-one solution for order fulfillment.
-It’s capable of embedding with a myriad of digital selling platforms, comparing shipping rates from numerous carriers, facilitating customer self-service, geo-tracking deliveries, plus keeping tabs on your inventory.
+It’s capable of embedding with a myriad of digital selling platforms, comparing shipping companies rates from numerous carriers, facilitating customer self-service, geo-tracking deliveries, plus keeping tabs on your inventory.